MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/get-transcripts-api.md

 #### Obtain meeting details using tenant-level notification

 Tenant-level notifications are useful if your app is authorized to access all meeting transcripts across the tenant.
-You can subscribe your app to receive notifications for meetings scheduled across the tenant.
+Subscribe your app to be notified for events when transcription starts or call ends for scheduled online Teams meetings.
 Post meeting, your app can access and retrieve the meeting transcript.

 For subscribing your app to tenant-level notifications, see [Get change notifications](/graph/teams-changenotifications-chatmessage.md#subscribe-to-messages-across-all-chats).

-After subscribing, your app receives notifications for meeting events across the tenant.
-Your app can search through the notifications for transcription started and meeting ended events.
+When your app is notified about meeting events, it searches through the notifications for transcription started and meeting ended events.
+These events contain the chat ID, which is used to obtain chat entity, and eventually meeting ID and organizer ID.

 To obtain meeting ID and organizer ID with tenant-level notification: